jayjojayson/hass-victron-vrm-api/README.md

 If you like the Integration, I would appreciate a star rating ⭐ from you. 🤗

+## ✔️ Prerequisites
+- VRM access token (keep this secret!).
+Create one in the VRM Portal under Preferences > Integrations > Access tokens or use [this link.](https://vrm.victronenergy.com/access-tokens)
+- your Side_ID
+- Instance Number from Battery and Multiplus

-# 📥 Installing the Integration
+## 📥 Installing the Integration

 ### ➡️ HACS